rbprado/Ruby-MongoDB-VMs/README.md

 # Vagrantfile for MongoDB VM and Ruby 2.2.3 VM

-This project uses Vagrant to mount and deploy a environment according the request of Paulo Schreiner from Instituto de Pesquisas Eldorado:

-The goal is to create a Vagrantfile that spins up two machines:
+This project uses Vagrant to mount and deploy a environment, the goal is to create a Vagrantfile that spins up two machines:

  - Development machine, with the latest version of Ruby installed.
  - A second machine with a database of your choice.